Clinicians reveal what persuaded them to embark on a career in emergency

 “For those looking to dip their toes into ECC, in some clinics, we offer roles that are not sole charge.
 In these circumstances, we can flex our induction process and add shadow shifts and extended mentoring to meet the needs and pace of the individual.”

 For vets looking for a boost of confidence or to hone their ECC skills, we offer two unique induction programmes: Cutting Edge and AdvantEdge.
-Both programmes were designed by Amanda Boag, Vets Now’s clinical director, and are headed by Aoife Reid.
+Both programmes were designed by Amanda Boag, group referral director at Vets Now’s parent company IVC Evidensia, and are headed by Aoife Reid.

-5. Working out of hours can improve work-life balance
+5. Working out of hours can help work-life balance

 There’s often a presumption our vets and vet nurses work long hours in comparison to general practice, but that’s not the case.

-In an average week, a full-time vet or vet nurse will typically work between 40 and 45 hours with either a one in two or a two in three-weekend rotation (this involves a mix of nightshifts and shorter dayshifts) and a fair share of bank holidays.
+In an average week, a full-time vet or vet nurse will typically work 40 hours with either a one in two or a two in three-weekend rotation (this involves a mix of nightshifts and shorter dayshifts) and a fair share of bank holidays.

 Nightshifts can range from 13.5 to 15 hours and clinical staff will usually work no more than three shifts in a row — although this varies from clinic to clinic.